HOW TO COLLECT?

 “Panta rhei”, everything flows – and so does the collection of all-terrain routes in the region.

-On the one hand, the routes are located in nature and were created by human hands, feet or machines.
+On the one hand, the routes are located in nature and were created by human hands, by feet or machines.
 Therefore, there is always the possibility that parts of them are under construction, (temporarily) closed or impassable due to natural forces.

 On the other hand, fortunately, the legal possibilities are constantly changing, and with them the opportunity to create new routes in the region.

-Be part of the open W-Gravel community
+Be part of the open W-Gravel community and become a gravel route planner

 We appreciate any information about the current conditions on the routes, as well as suggestions for new routes for the W-GRAVEL collection in all levels of difficulty.
 The only requirement is that these routes are officially and legally accessible.